SoNotClose/Phantom-Emotes/README.md

 - Favorite Emotes // u can not favorite any emote and access it easily
 - Emote Syncing // working on this feature allows you to sync emotes with a friend that has the mod
 - Meme Emotes // funny emotes unrelated to fortnite
-- 3 Types Of Interfaces // u can chose between Wheel, GUI, Window UI, was gonna add menu but thats too commonnnnn
 - And More!!

 ---